EduRomoGO/muss-rumble/README.md

 ```

 Here you pass an object with all the info needed to connect to your prod and local dbs.
 The method receives an object and returns a promise that will resolve successfully if the update took place or  will be rejected if it failed.

+#### getDb(options)

+Receives an options object and return the database connection object or logs an error if no db object is present.

+*Options object props*

+**silent** (Boolean): wether or not in should log error when failing

+#### dropDb(db)

+Receives the db connection object and returns a promise.
+The promise will resolve when all the collections of the db has been dropped.
+Pending to implement a rejection on failure.